David Kurihara's Photo

 Maybe Accepting Guests

-• Last login almost 12 years ago
+• Last login about 12 years ago

 Join Couchsurfing to see David’s full profile.